Tyler Stephenson Player Props: Reds vs. Red Sox

 Tyler Stephenson At The Plate

-- Stephenson is batting .257 with 10 doubles, a triple, two home runs and 23 walks.
+- Stephenson is hitting .251 with 10 doubles, a triple, two home runs and 23 walks.

+- Stephenson has picked up a hit in 67.3% of his 52 games this season, with more than one hit in 23.1% of them.

-- In 51 games played this year, he has hit a homer in only two of them.
+- He has homered in two of 52 games played this year, and in 0.9% of his plate appearances.

-- Stephenson has picked up an RBI in 18 games this year (35.3%), with two or more RBI in three of those contests (5.9%).
+- In 34.6% of his games this season, Stephenson has driven in at least one run.
+In three of those games (5.8%) he recorded two or more RBI.

-- He has scored in 21 of 51 games this season, and more than once 3 times.
+- He has scored in 40.4% of his games this season, with two or more runs scored in 5.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.